 5. When BCA Mart ended loyalty cards, our souls were crushed.

 For a year, we enjoyed the BCA Mart loyalty cards that gave us a free item after earning 8 stamps.
-The best part was that so many of us could cheat the system and steal some stamps.
 When BCA Mart announced this year that Bergen County Academies would no longer have loyalty cards, we all wept a little.
 Rest in peace, loyalty cards.
 You will be missed.

 6. Cheesecake Factory is where you spend your hard(ish)-earned money.